History of Pasadena High School

 1900 - 1911

 A great many protests came at the time the Wilson building was built because people thought it would be years before a building of its size would be necessary.
 These doubters were soon proved wrong as the school grew rapidly and was soon crowded.
-In succeeding years many “firsts” were established.
+In succeeding years, many “firsts” were established.
 The first school annual, called the “Item Annual”, was printed in 1899.
 The President of the United States, Mr. Theodore Roosevelt, established another first when he spoke to the students on campus in 1903.
-For this occasion, the high school was decorated more lavishly than any buildings had been previous to this day.
+For this occasion, the high school was decorated more lavishly than any building had been previous to this day.
 Extending for 300 feet, rose petals, several inches in depth, made up the carpet upon which the President walked.

 In 1903, the first debating club was organized.
 Also in 1903, the Trustees began looking for a new site for the high school.
 Land on Walnut between Euclid and Los Robles was bought.
 A building was erected which would be ample “for years to come”.
 The building contained about thirty rooms and was ready for the opening of school in the fall of 1904.
 In 1905, the first athletic association was organized and in 1908, the first orchestra came to fruition.
 The Pasadena High School football team scored a first by beating USC with a score of 17 – 0.
 During the same year, the first girls’ tennis team was established.